CONTENTS

 Benefits of Lean Daily Management

-Reduce unplanned production downtime
+Reduced unplanned production downtime

 Optimized use of resources

-Enhanced coordination between teams
+Enhanced cohesion between teams

-Aligning strategic objectives with day-to-day operations
+Alignment between strategic objectives and day-to-day operations

-Improving workplace safety
+Improved workplace safety

 8 Steps to implement a Lean Daily Management system in your plant